Break & Enter

 Reporting a Break & Enter

-If you return home or to your business and discover that it has been broken into, call the police immediately at (905)546-4925.
+If you return home or to your business and discover that it has been broken into and you feel the suspect might still be inside call 911.
+If there is no reason to believe a suspect is still on scene, call the police immediately at (905) 546-4925.
 Do not touch anything or clean up until the Police have arrived as you may disturb valuable evidence that could be used in identifying the culprit.

 'Target Hardening' is a crime prevention strategy derived from CPTED (pronounced SEP-TED) –Crime Prevention Through Environmental Design.
 This strategy involves incorporating security improvements to a residence or premises, which will reduce the likelihood of a criminal identifying that location as an easy target.